Are Oats and Oat Flour Gluten-Free?

 - Training of staff on gluten sources and health risks

-GFCO also maintains stricter criteria for gluten-free products than the FDA, namely in the amount of gluten allowed in a product: the FDA requires less than 20 ppm whereas the GFCO requires 10 ppm or less gluten content.
-GFCO will not certify any foods, including oats or foods containing oats in any form, unless there is a high degree of confidence because they’ve passed the many criteria to earn the GFCO certification mark.
+GFCO also maintains stricter criteria for gluten-free products than the FDA, namely in the amount of gluten allowed in a product: the FDA requires less than 20 ppm whereas GFCO requires 10 ppm or less gluten content.
+GFCO will not certify any foods, including oats or foods containing oats in any form, unless there is a high degree of confidence that they are gluten-free because they’ve passed the many criteria to earn the GFCO certification mark.

 The Bottom Line about Gluten-Free Oats

-If someone believes they are sensitive to oats, then they should avoid oats.
-If someone is sensitive to gluten or has been diagnosed with celiac disease, looking for a reliable certification on the product – like the new GFCO certification mark (see below) – should offer the best assurances available that the product is safe.
+If someone believes they are sensitive to oats, they should consult with their physician before adding oats to their diet.
+If someone is sensitive to gluten or has been diagnosed with celiac disease, looking for a reliable certification on an oat product will offer the best assurances available that the product is safe.
 When one’s health is on the line, erring on the side of caution can be the best route, but understanding the science and the facts around gluten-free oats can help put their safety into perspective.

-We continue to monitor research and food safety issues in regards to oats and will continue to keep the community informed
+GIG and GFCO will continue to monitor research and food safety issues regarding oats and will update this article accordingly.

 Agricultural Comingling – The inadvertent mixing of different grains due to shared planting and harvesting equipment, shared transportation and storage facilities, and other things like the activities of birds, wind, and weather.